We care passionately about every customer we help

 The concept of Commonhold was initially introduced under the Commonhold and Leasehold Reform Act 2002.
 Although popular and widely used in other countries it did not take off in the UK.
 Issues with lenders refusing to accept commonhold properties as security for mortgages, lack of incentives for developers to create commonhold developments resulted in only a handful of commonhold sites existing in the UK.

-The Law Commission Reports released on 21st July 2020 at 12.01 a.m. proposing readical and fundamental reform of the Leasehold System.
-In UK look to reinvigorate the introduction of Commonhold Ownership.
+The Law Commission Reports released on 21st July 2020 at 12.01 a.m. proposing radical and fundamental reform of the Leasehold System in the UK look to reinvigorate the introduction of Commonhold Ownership.
+See our blog on the Law Commission update here.

 Why you ask?